chetnashah/javawork/gradleBasics.md

 ### How are dependencies grouped in gradle?
 Gradle dependency groups are also known as 'configuration' which are mainly: compile, runtime, testCompile and testRuntime

+### Gradle Dependency Configuraiton
+Every dependency declared for a Gradle project applies to a specific scope.
+For example some dependencies should be used for compiling source code whereas others only need to be available at runtime.
+Gradle represents the scope of a dependency with the help of a Configuration.
+Some examples are: `testRuntime`, `implementation` etc.

+### Well known configurations

+#### `implementation`
+The dependencies required to compile the production source of the project which are not part of the API exposed by the project.
+For example the project uses Hibernate for its internal persistence layer implementation.

+#### `api`
+The dependencies required to compile the production source of the project which are part of the API exposed by the project.
+For example the project uses Guava and exposes public interfaces with Guava classes in their method signatures.

+#### `testImplementation`
+The dependencies required to compile and run the test source of the project.
+For example the project decided to write test code with the test framework JUnit.

 ### How many types of dependency does gradle have?

 1. external - living in a repository